10 Crime Dramas That Were Cancelled Before Their Time

 1. Startup (Crackle, 2016–2018) — A tech-crime thriller about a cryptocurrency startup laundering money for a drug cartel.
 Three seasons of escalating tension ended with Nick killing NSA agent Stroud and the trio disposing of her body — one of the most brutal cliffhangers in recent memory.

 2. Dexter: Original Sin (Paramount+ / Showtime, 2024–2025) — A prequel exploring young Dexter's first kills and the birth of the Code.
-Cancelled after one season despite being Showtime's most-streamed premiere ever (2.1 million viewers).
+According to Deadline, the premiere drew 2.1 million viewers, making it Showtime's most-streamed premiere ever.
+Despite this record-breaking performance, Paramount+ cancelled the series after one season, leaving the origin story of television's most famous serial investigator permanently unfinished.

 3. Mindhunter (Netflix, 2017–2019) — David Fincher's masterful drama about the early days of the FBI's criminal profiling unit.
 Two seasons of meticulous, chilling television.
 Put on indefinite hiatus, then effectively cancelled.
-Still no closure.
+According to Variety, Fincher has stated that while he would love to return to the series, the production demands and his other commitments make a third season unlikely.
+The BTK storyline, which was clearly building toward a major confrontation, will never reach its conclusion.

 4. Scorpion (CBS, 2014–2018) — A team of genius misfits solving high-stakes problems for Homeland Security.
 Four seasons of fun, fast-paced action ended with the team splitting into rival factions and Paige shutting the door on Walter.

 5. Terriers (FX, 2010) — A critically beloved private investigator dramedy with Donal Logue and Michael Raymond-James.
 One season.
 Near-perfect reviews.
 FX cancelled it anyway.
-It remains one of the most painful one-and-done cancellations in TV history.
+According to TV Guide, Terriers remains one of the most painful one-and-done cancellations in TV history — a show that critics adored and audiences discovered too late.
+It has since gained a cult following, but FX never reconsidered.

 7. Rubicon (AMC, 2010) — A slow-burn intelligence thriller about a government analyst who uncovers a conspiracy within the intelligence community.
 Smart, tense, and completely unlike anything else on television.
 Cancelled after one season on a cliffhanger.